-More is needed for young women with MBC
+More is needed for young women with metastatic breast cancer

 Libby, and young women and men in her situation, need a better deal.
 Better care, more research, and better support.
 They need to be sent for screening when they report lumps and when they have a family history since they are more likely to have aggressive cancers that could be less responsive to traditional treatments.

 More metastatic breast cancer awareness is needed

 Sixty years ago, my young mother died of this disease.
 As is the case today, there weren’t enough effective treatments to save her.
 And like today, young women are the most likely to die because the treatments are failing them.
 In fact, all stage 4 patients are regarded as incurable, living from treatment to treatment until each one fails.
 How far have we come?
 How much pink hoopla and how many fun runs are enough, and how much awareness do we need?